I-485 Adjustment of Status

 What is a LUD?

-A LUD stands for Last Updated Date, which is the last date USCIS took an action on your case.
-You may find LUD's for your I-485, or any other cases you filed with the USCIS and have received receipt numbers, using the online case status checking system.
+A LUD stands for Last Updated Date, referring to the last date USCIS took an action on your case.
+You may find LUD's for your I-485, or any other case you filed with the USCIS and have received a receipt number, using the online case status checking system.
+LUD is not an official term, but is frequently used by internet users.

-• aaa: The service center that received your case.
-For example:
+AAA: The service center or office that received your case.

-SRC - Texas Service Center (formerly Southern Regional Center),
+SRC - Texas Service Center (TSC, formerly Southern Regional Center)

-LIN - Nebraska Service Center (named after Lincoln, NE),
+LIN - Nebraska Service Center (NSC, Lincoln, NE)

-WAC - California Service Center (formerly Western Adjudication Center) and
+WAC - California Service Center (CSC, formerly Western Adjudication Center)

-EAC - Vermont Service Center (formerly Eastern Adjudication Center).
+EAC - Vermont Service Center (VSC, formerly Eastern Adjudication Center)

 Is an Interview Required?

-Typically no. But if your case is complicated such as involving prior arrests, you may be asked to go through an interview before your I-485 can be approved.
+Employment-based I-485 cases are often adjudicated without interviews.
+But if your case is complicated such as involving prior arrests, you may be asked to go through an interview before your I-485 can be approved.
 USCIS will forward your case to a local office under such conditions.
+Marriage-based applicants are usually required to attend USCIS interviews.

 What is a RFE?